International PhD Academy: Medical Research

 How to apply

-Informal enquires about regarding the bespoke taught first year of the PhD programme can be made by contacting LIMRPhD@leeds.ac.uk.
+Informal enquires regarding the bespoke taught first year of the PhD programme can be made by contacting LIMRPhD@leeds.ac.uk

 Links to useful sites